seriiix/RN_Workshop/README.md

 # RN_Workshop
-Repo of the first Sadjad-UT RN Workshop
+Repo of the first Sadjad-UT RN Workshop (Beginners)